shenwei356/LexicMap/docs/content/faqs/_index.md

 - `lexicmap search` has a flag `-w/--load-whole-seeds` to load the whole seed data into memory for faster search.
-    - For example, for ~85,000 GTDB representative genomes, searching on an index built with 20,000 masks, the memory would be ~100 GB with default parameters.
+    - For example, for ~85,000 GTDB representative genomes, the memory would be ~150 GB with default parameters.
-- `lexicmap search` also has a flag `--pseudo-align` to only perform pseudo alignment, which is faster and uses less memory.
+- `lexicmap search` also has a flag `--pseudo-align` to only perform pseudo alignment, which is slightly faster and uses less memory.
 It can be used in searching with long and divergent query sequences like nanopore long-reads.

 {{< button relref="/usage/search"  >}}Click{{< /button >}}  to read more detail of the usage.